mantidproject/mantid/dev-docs/source/BatchWidget/API/JobTreeView.rst

 ^^^^^^^^^^^^

 A row location is the notion of an individual row's position within the table.
-Since the table is unlike a traditional spreadsheet in that it is hierarchical the table is more like a tree of rows where all non-leaf nodes can have any number of children.
+Since the table is unlike a traditional spreadsheet in that it is hierarchical, the table is more like a tree of rows where all non-leaf nodes can have any number of children.

 In practice some interfaces, such as Reflectometry are likely to want to constrain the